 Be prepared by having a testing plan:

-- Keep unexpired rapid antigen tests for COVID-19 on hand.
+- Keep unexpired rapid antigen tests for COVID-19 on hand (note that the FDA has extended the shelf life of several tests, so check their list before you throw out 'expired' tests).
 Remember that these tests work best if you test at least twice, several days apart.
 See manufacturers’ instructions for specific timing.

 - There are no equivalent home tests available for the flu, but many pharmacies and doctor’s offices offer rapid flu tests.
 Check to see where you can get a rapid flu test and if you need a prescription to do so.